avasilsg/slatedoc/source/includes/_shipping.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to delete
+ID | The ID of the shipment to delete

 ### Shipping Operations